 While a dehumidifier won’t get rid of the signs of damp, it will help to dry out affected walls or floors so they can be redecorated.

-If your property has had damp treatment, such as a retrospective DPC installed, you should use a dehumidifier after the work is finished to dry out any remaining dampness.
+If a property has had damp treatment, such as a retrospective DPC installed, a dehumidifier can be used after the work is finished to dry out any remaining dampness.

 Dehumidifiers are also good for reducing condensation caused during sleep in poorly ventilated bedrooms and can be run in the mornings to dry any moisture on windowpanes or walls.